kangarko/Foundation/README.md

 - 1.9.x, 1.10.x, 1.11.x, 1.12.x
 - 1.13.x, 1.14.x, 1.15.x, 1.16.x, 1.17.x, 1.18.x, 1.19.x, 1.20.x
 - We continously update for newer versions but sometimes forget to update it here, but it does not mean that the library is incompatible!

+Foundation works on Bukkit, Spigot, Paper and as of recently also Folia (see the Wiki).

 # Licencing Information